-Elaina Plott is a staff writer at The Atlantic, where she covers the White House.
+Elaina Plott is a former staff writer at The Atlantic, where she covered the White House.

 A deal with the Democrats may now be Trump’s best chance for a legislative win ahead of 2020.